VOCAL: welcome pack redesign

 - Rosemary McLaughlin, Deputy CEO

-Consulting closely with stakeholders across the charity two core functions of sending a mailing to new service users became clear: giving a tangible reminder that the charity was there for you; and offering a menu of the support available.
+Consulting closely with stakeholders across the charity two core functions of sending a mailing to new service users became clear: giving a tangible reminder that the charity was there to support them; and offering a menu of what support was available.